thuongb14/quote-therapy/README.md

 ## Project Planning
 Quote Therapy follows CRUD functions: Create, Read, Update and Delete.
 With Jinja template, all pages follow a base template to represent fixed header and footer.
-### Home Page
-Elements in home page:
-* Logo
-* Log in & Sign up buttons
-* Website introduction

-### Dashboard
+### Functions:
-Elements in dashboard:
-* Add quote button (available when user logs in)
-* Edit & Delete quote button (right now, these buttons are available for all users, planning to make users can only edit & delete the quote that they shared and only admin can have access to edit and delete all quotes)
+* Sign up & Log in to be able to Add, Edit and Delete own quotes.
+* Users assigned as admin can have access to Edit & Delete all quotes.
 * Audio control for each quote - The tracks are fetched from Spotify API, but can only play the preview version which is for 29 seconds.
-* Image click to show details of the quote.
+* Image click to show details of the quote (track name, artist)
+* Users can edit their personal information on profile page and keep track of their shared quotes.

-### About Us:
+### In Progress:
+* Quote information to show who posted the quote.
+* Users to visit other users' profile.